 The Foundation connected planning grant recipients with prevention experts who provided free, step-by-step guidance to help: 1) identify the proven prevention program that best meets the needs of each applicant’s students, staff and school environment and 2) develop a plan for sustainable implementation.

 In their applications, successful Prevention Matters implementation grant recipients:

-For a summary of the grantees that were awarded an implementation grant, please see the list of Prevention Matters Implementation Grant Award Recipients.
+For a summary of the grantees that are implementing programs through Prevention Matters, please see the list of Prevention Matters Implementation Grant Award Recipients.

 As a part of Prevention Matters, the Fairbanks Foundation commissioned a program evaluation to 1) measure the impact and benefit of the initiative and 2) identify early challenges in order to provide additional support to address these issues moving forward.

 Through the evaluation process, which included survey responses from and interviews with grantees, the Foundation identified the top five tips for schools and districts on effective program implementation.

 For additional resources or information related to the Prevention Matters planning or grants process, please contact Sarah Hawkins, Senior Program Officer, at Hawkins@RMFF.org or 317-663-4185.

 Due to school closures resulting from the COVID-19 pandemic, the Foundation’s technical assistance provider, EDC, has compiled a list of remote learning resources from the Prevention Matters curriculum developers.
 This guidance is being updated on a continuous basis to ensure grantees have the most up-to-date guidance.

 This document provides an overview of Prevention Matters, including the initiative’s impact at scale, timeline for implementation, and tips for schools and districts on effective implementation.